-If you like the look of the Nest Learning Thermostat but don't fancy shelling out the money for it, there's a cheaper alternative.
-It definitely looks cheaper – it's made of white plastic, with a white coating on the plastic screen that can make it hard to see the information being displayed – but it does echo the design language of the original Nest Thermostat, so you'll be more than happy to have it on your wall.
+As we've already mentioned, the Nest Thermostat E is still available in the UK.
+It's made of white plastic, with a white coating on the plastic screen that can make it hard to see the information being displayed – but it does echo the design language of the original Nest Thermostat, so you'll be more than happy to have it on your wall.

 As the Nest's smaller sibling it benefits from industry-leading smarts, lacking only the most advanced features of the premium model, such as the self-learning capabilities.
 The app is simple to use too.

 The Nest E is a great example of how to streamline a flagship product to make a cheap alternative without damaging the qualities that made the original great.
 Make no mistake, this isn't flagship quality for a bargain price, but it's great value for what it is.

 Read the full review: Nest Thermostat E (opens in new tab)